VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 Online Filmmaking Programs:

-I’ve created the Story Envelope Academy’s 12-week Online Filmmaking Program called The Epic Journey, which runs twice per year.
+I’ve created the Story Envelope Academy’s 12-week Online Solo Filmmaking Program, which runs twice per year.
 You’ll become a solo filmmaker and gain a comprehensive filmmaking skillset.
 You can get on the filmmaking program waitlist here.

 Learn Filmmaking — Keep Reading: